-North of Grand Case off Saint-Martin, the snorkeling at Creole Rock offers marine diversity among healthy coral.
-This boat-accessed snorkeling spot is located within a marine reserve to the north of Grand Case Bay.
-There are several mooring buoys marking the spot.
-The water depth ranges from surface to 30 feet deep.
-During Creole Rock snorkeling, you may encounter octopus, eagle rays, barracuda, and dolphins among the coral reef covered with sea fans and fire coral.
+North of Grand Case off St Martin, the snorkeling at Creole Rock offers marine diversity among some healthy coral.
+It is considered the most popular snorkeling spot on the island.
+Creole Rock is a body-shaped rock formation known for colorful brain coral and gorgonian coral along with sea fans.
+During Creole Rock snorkeling, you may occasionally encounter blue striped grunts, sergeant majors, parrotfish, blue tangs, cow fish, octopus, eagle rays, barracuda, sea turtle, nurse sharks, dolphins, Caribbean octopus and "Roger" the barracuda among the coral reef covered with sea fans and fire coral.

 Located at the northern end of Grand Case Bay, this boat-accessed snorkeling spot lies within a marine reserve.
 The reserve area around Creole Rock is marked by five yellow buoys about 750 feet offshore, and there are a half-dozen boat mooring buoys.
 The water depth ranges from surface to 30 feet deep.
 There are several snorkel charter tours that head out to Creole Rock.
 The region is known for heavy boat traffic and high currents, so exercise care.
 The area is most crowded from 11am to 2pm.